 We Believe Education is the Path to Peace

-A few words from some special graduates, Firooza and Frozan:
+A few words from some of our graduates:

 Firooza is 28 years old and has 5 children.
 She turned to AAE when no other school would accept her because of her age.
 “I can already feel the difference in the way I talk and discuss with others, compared to when I was illiterate.
 My life has changed a lot.”
 She is headed to midwifery school soon to help other women in Afghanistan.

 Frozan is 26 years old and has 3 children.
-Other schools don’t accept married students, so she enrolled with AAE.
-“Initially, it was very difficult for me to come to school because I had no one to look after my kids.
+She says, “Initially, it was very difficult for me to come to school because I had no one to look after my kids.
 Sometimes I was sitting alone and crying, but those days passed.
 Thank God I am a graduate.
 Now, I feel very happy and confident, and can help my children.”
 She is following her dream of becoming a dentist and is going to dental school.